OSSystems/EasySplash/README.md

 * C++11 capable compiler on the build machine (recommended: gcc 4.8 or newer)
 * CMake (used for as build system)

-Note that so far, EasySplash has only been tested on the PC and on i.MX6 hardware.

 Animation structure
 -------------------